nap2000/docs/admin-users.rst

 *  enterprise admin.
 Can create and move between enterprises.
 *  security.
 Can create and assign security roles
 *  view data.
 Can view data but not modify it.

+Refer to :ref:`organisational-hierarchy` for an overview of how these security groups can be used to compartmentalise data.

 Projects
 +++++++++